Skip to main content

 Quick Checklist: Do You Need a BCLS for Your Renovation?

-• Does your project extend the building footprint or add a new structure?
+• Your project extends the building’s footprint or adds a new structure to the lot

 5 Things to Look for in a Surveyor’s Certificate When Buying a Home on Vancouver Island